ietf/authors.ietf.org/getting-help.md

 dateCreated: 2022-06-01T12:42:48.572Z
 ---

 Plenty of help is available on authoring I-Ds, both direct from the IETF and from other members of the IETF community.
 If you do not know where to start or your issue type is not listed below please [email Support](mailto:support@ietf.org).
-While we cannot answer all question, we should be able to direct you to the right place where we can't.
+While we cannot answer all questions, we should be able to direct you to the right place where we can't.

 Otherwise, there are a number of community mailing lists where more advanced questions can be posted or questions about tools outside of IETF control.
 It is often worthwhile searching the list archive first.